holistics/dbml/dbml-homepage/docs/home/README.md

 ## Intro

-**DBML (Database Markup Language)** is a simple DSL language designed to define and document database schemas and structures.
+**DBML (Database Markup Language)** is an open-source DSL language designed to define and document database schemas and structures.
+It is designed to be simple, consistent and highly-readable.

-It is designed to be simple, highly readable and database-agnostic.
+It also comes with command-line tool and open-source module to help you convert between DBML and SQL.

     Table users {
       id integer